-The “olden” days created some rather unusual names for the people who worked in creating fabric — names now mostly unheard but which were once common in everyday vocabulary.
+The “olden” days created some rather unusual names for the people who worked in textiles — names now mostly unheard but which were once common in everyday vocabulary.
 Here are a few of them.

 Working with fleece to create wool meant someone had to be a “carder” or “comber” to straighten the fleece fibers in preparation for spinning.
 A “spinner” or “spinster” actually did the work of spinning the wool into yarn.
 The term “spinster” was later used to mean an unmarried adult woman because she usually was still at home with her parents, doing the task of spinning the wool for the family and making extra yarn to trade or sell to others.
 A “webster,” “weaver,” or “wayer” used a loom to weave the yarn into cloth.
 The “fuller” finished and cleaned the cloth once it was woven.